HathorNetwork/tx-mining-service/README.md

 When a new job arrives at the API, it will be added to the manager's job queue.

 A timeout is scheduled for it.
-If the timeout is reached, the job will be removed from the queue and immediately stopped being processed in the miners.
+If the timeout is reached, the job will be removed from the queue and immediately stopped being worked in the miners.

 If the queue was empty, the manager will call an update on all miners jobs, to make them work on the new tx job.